cloudmesh-community/book/chapters/class/516/overview.md

 The bets way to asure reproducibility is to use `pytest`.
 We will discuss how to do that in class.

+We will teach you what to do it is easy.

 #### List of Deliverables

 In general your deliverables will include the following (We will address and explain them in a Lab):

-- Provide benchmarks.
+* Provide benchmarks.

-- Take results in a cloud services and your local PC (ex:
+* Take results in a cloud services and your local PC (ex:
   Chameleon Cloud, echo kubernetes).
 Make sure your system can be created and deployed based on your documentation.

-- Each team member must provide a benchmark on their computer and a cloud IaaS, where the cloud is different from each team member.
+* Each team member must provide a benchmark on their computer and a cloud IaaS, where the cloud is different from each team member.

-- We require you to write one or more pytest's that deploys, run, kill, view, clean that deploys your environment, runs application, kills it, views the result and cleans up after wards.
+* We require you to write one or more pytest's that deploys, run, kill, view, clean that deploys your environment, runs application, kills it, views the result and cleans up after wards.

-- For python use a requirements.txt file and develop a `setup.py` so your code can be installed with `pip install .`
+* For python use a requirements.txt file and develop a `setup.py` so your code can be installed with `pip install .`

-- For docker use a Dockerfile
+* For docker use a Dockerfile

+We will teach you what to do ...

 #### Example Outline of a Report

-- (If not exempt) write a report that typically includes the following
+* (If not exempt) write a report that typically includes the following
 sections:

   * Abstract